SoftwareHeritage/swh-fuse/benchmark/README.md

 ## 👀 Soon

-"soon" as in "hopefully in the next 2 weeks"
+as in "hopefully in the next 2 weeks"

 * tracking each payload's runtime, for the fun of observing the origins' size unbalance.
-* same setting running Scancode (because since this experiment I found the environment variable `SCANCODE_LICENSE_INDEX_CACHE` that can avoid Scancode trying to write in nix-forbidden source folders)
+* same setting running Scancode, because since this experiment I found the environment variable `SCANCODE_LICENSE_INDEX_CACHE` that can avoid Scancode trying to write in nix-forbidden source folder.
-* scancode and hyperpolyglot over 1m origins over the whole cluster (50 worker nodes so 10000 processes)
+* scancode and hyperpolyglot over 1m origins over the whole cluster: 50 worker nodes so 10000 processes 🚀

 # 2025-04-14 First 100% local swh-fuse on python-popular-500k